The System of Bikram Yoga Poses

 Ardha kurmasana - Half tortoise pose

-Active stretch, keep stretching forward, sit down on heels
+Active stretch, keep stretching forward, sit down on your heels

-Little weight on head, stomach in and hips up
+Little weight on the head, stomach in, and hips up

 Janushirasana with paschimottanasana - Head to knee with stretching pose